Forgot your Linux Mint login password? Don’t worry, it’s easy to reset your forgotten passwords.

 - Select Advanced options in menu, then boot the latest kernel with the “recovery mode”.

 - You’ll get into Recovery Menu in a few seconds.
-There select “root – Drop to root shell prompt” and hit Enter, and hit Enter again to confirm for maintenance.
+There select “root – Drop to root shell prompt” and hit Enter.
+If root account enabled, you have to type the password to get access.
+If not, it will prompt “root account is locked”

 2. Reset user password: